-This game lets children develop their general knowledge and better understand all of the diversity found within the region's neighbourhoods.
+This game lets children develop their general knowledge and offers them a better understanding of the diversity found within the region's neighbourhoods.

-An expedition that's full of surprises and reveals the unexpected sides of our region: its fauna and flora, its hills, waterways and streams, its inhabitants and its legends.
+An expedition that is full of surprises and reveals the unexpected sides of our region: its fauna and flora, its hills, waterways and streams, its inhabitants and its legends.

 2h00 | max.
 30 participants | Available in French, Dutch and English